HLTAID013 Remote and Isolated First Aid | Pilbara, Kimberley, Regional WA | REACHAU

 Units of Competency Included

-All four units are issued on your Statement of Attainment upon successful completion.
+All four units are issued on your Statement of Attainment on successful completion.
 No prior first aid certificate is required to enrol.
-HLTAID013 is recognised across all Australian states and territories and is accepted by mining, agriculture, construction, and outdoor industry regulators.
+Recognised across all Australian states and territories.

 HLTAID011 vs HLTAID013: What Is the Difference?

-Extended casualty monitoring for 12 to 48 hours or more
+Casualty care duration Short-term stabilisation until help arrives Extended monitoring for 12 to 48 hours or more

 What HLTAID013 Covers